University of Guelph

 Click here for details

 - Gen Bus Mtg, SA - 18

 - ACLAM Forum 2015 - 27

 Contact Dr. Nanette Kleinman if you wish to post or remove an item.

 University of Cincinnati, Cincinnati, OH

 The University of Cincinnati is currently accepting applications for an Assistant Director Veterinary Services.
-Candidate should have working knowledge of relevant regulations and standards for laboratory animal facilities and the care and use of laboratory animals; highly organized and motivated; foster team building; and manage budgetary constraints.
+Directly reporting to the Director of Lab Animal Medical Services, candidate should have working knowledge of relevant regulations and standards for laboratory animal facilities and the care and use of laboratory animals; highly organized and motivated; foster team building; and manage budgetary constraints.

 - Manage veterinary activities required for the care and use of laboratory animals.